niuers/Distributed-System-Design-Review/Stream Processing.md

 2. If periodic full database dumps are too slow, an alternative that is sometimes used is dual writes, in which the application code explicitly writes to each of the systems when data changes
 3. dual writes have some serious problems, one of which is a race condition
 4. Another problem with dual writes is that one of the writes may fail while the other succeeds.
 This is a fault-tolerance problem rather than a concurrency problem.
 Ensur‐ ing that they either both succeed or both fail is a case of the atomic commit problem, which is expensive to solve (2PC)
+5. Representing databases as streams opens up powerful opportunities for integrating systems.
+You can keep derived data systems such as search indexes, caches, and ana‐ lytics systems continually up to date by consuming the log of changes and applying them to the derived system.
+You can even build fresh views onto existing data by starting from scratch and consuming the log of changes from the beginning all the way to the present.
 ## Change Data Capture
 1. For decades, many databases simply did not have a documented way of getting the log of changes written to them.
 For this reason it was difficult to take all the changes made in a database and replicate them to a different storage technology such as a search index, cache, or data warehouse.
 2. More recently, there has been growing interest in change data capture (CDC), which is the process of observing all data changes written to a database and extracting them in a form in which they can be replicated to other systems.
 CDC is especially interest‐ ing if changes are made available as a stream, immediately as they are written.